MehafAllazzam/Workshop2/README.md

 ## Testing

-we use Travis CI is a hosted, distributed continuous integration service

-used to build and test projects hosted at GitHub
+we use Travis CI is a hosted, distributed continuous integration service used to build and test projects hosted at GitHub issue we faced in the build prosse , it was alwayas show filed prosse until we change the script in package.json to  " No test specified " because we dont have specified test casess .

 ## Authors